CUFP/cufp.org/README.md

 files.

-If you do want to test your changes locally before pushing, you'll need to have OCaml and several libraries installed.
-It is recommended to use [OPAM](http://opam.ocaml.org/).
-Once you have it installed, you can do:
+If you do want to test your changes locally before pushing, you'll need to have several OCaml, for which we assume you have [opam](http://opam.ocaml.org/).
+Once you have it installed, you can
+do:

 ```
-opam repo add web https://github.com/solvuu/opam-repo-web.git
 opam switch cufp.org -A 4.02.3
 cd /to/your/working/directory
 opam pin add cufporg . -n